-GOAL 2 - Action Plan Development System Goal Section A -Identify which need(s) component addresses.
-System Goal Improve graduation rate (4S1) from 86.20% to 90% for CTE concentrators Which local plan component(s) does this goal address? a,b,c,d,g,h,l,p Which core indicator of performance is addressed?
-3S1, 4S1, 5S1 Which TCSPP Component V Goal and Action Step · are addressed as applicable?
-Goal 1 graduation ra Section B: ACTION STEPS I - IMPLEMENTATIO Section B - Descriptively list the action you plan to take to ensure you will be able to progress toward your goal.
-Action steps are strategies and For each of the Action S Evaluation Strategy and Steps you list, give timeline d Expected Outcome.(For e, Required & Permissive U Evaluation Strategy, define ses of Funds, Line Item # how you will evaluate the & Amount, action step.) interventions which should be scientifically based where possible and include professional development, technology and equipment.
+GOAL 2 - Action Plan Development Section n A -Identify w hich need(s) component ad Idresses.
+System Goal Improve gradua ation rate (4S1) from 9 93.75% to 95% for CTE concentrators Which local plan component(s) does this goal address? a, b, c, d, g, h, j , I, p, q Which core indicator of performance is addressed?
+3S1, 4S1 Which TCSPP Component V Goal and Action Step are addressed as applicable?
+Goal 1 graduati on rate Section B: ACTION STEPS Section C.1 - IMPLEMENTATION PLAN Section B - Descriptively list the action you plan to take to ensure you will be able to progress toward your goal.
+Action steps are strategies and interventions which should Expected Outcome.
+(For Evaluation Strategy, define how you will evaluate the action step.)
+Check when completed. be scientifically based where possible and include professional development, new technology, and equipment.
 Address Special Populations as applicable.
-Action Step Timeline Required (R) & Permissive (P) Uses of Funds Line Item # & Amount Evaluation Strategy & Timeline Expected Outcome Increase student participation in CTSO organizations and promote local, regional, state, and national competition for the CTSO membership by providing personnel and financial support 08/01/09-07/31/10 R-1,2,6,7,8,9 P-7,9,10,12,17 72130 355 \$10,180.00 CTE Director and CTSO sponsors will assess participation rate and program completion data Increased participation in CTSO groups and increased graduation rate Provide additional updated/modernized equipment to enhance teaching/learning in CTE courses and Programs of Study 07/01/09-06/30/10 R-1,4,7,9 P-4,7 71300-730 \$35,800.00 CTE Director and system administration will provide equipment and supplies based on program need and program enrollment Improved instruction and student performance Increased POS completion Restructure and offer new CTE courses which align with Programs of study and assist with post-secondary transition and placement 07/01/09-08/01/10 R-1,2,6,7,8,9 P-4,7,9,10,12,17 CTE and High School Administration will assess local,regional and state market/industry needs and assess student interest Increased student completion and participation in CTE POS and post- secondary placement Section C.2 I PLAN Professional Development to Support Goal 2 Action Steps (as applicable) Identify PD component addressed.
-II: Tutoring at both high so the before and after n schools will be made av the school day vailable to assist CTE s tudents with Sub-Total \$45,980.00
+Action Step Timeline Required (R) & Permissive (P) Uses of Funds Line Item # & Amount Evaluation Strategy & Timeline Expected Outcome Increase student participation in CTSO organizations and promote local, regional, state, and national competition for the CTSO membership by providing personnel and financial support 7/1/10- 6/30/11 R-1,2,3,6,7,8,9 P- 5,7,9,10,12,14,17 72130 355S \$9,000.00 CTE Director and CTSO sponsors will assess participation rate and program completion data at conclusion of 2010-11 Increased participation in CTSO groups and increased graduation rate Provide additional updated/modernized equipment and new technology to enhance 7/1/10- 6/30/11 R-1,3,4,7,9 P-4,7 71300 730 \$15,567.00 At end of 2010-11 school year, the CTE Director and Improved instruction and student performance teaching/learning/program completion in CTE courses and Programs of Study PDB,PDC,PDD system administration will evaluate program participation and industry certification or post-secondary placement of students Increased POS cor mpletion Relocate CTE courses from the satellite facility to onsite classrooms and shops/labs at both high school campuses to increase participation 7/1/10- 6/30/11 \$4.2 million LEA funds System Administration will compare participation and completion figures for all CTE students to determine the level of impact on a continuing basis at the end of the 2010-11 school year Increased CTE par completion by all st including special po and non-traditional udents Increase secondary placement of CTE students by encouraging them to utilize existing post-secondary placement recruitment events held at both high schools and initiating a job-shadowing day each semester during the 2010-11 school year.
+8/1/10- 5/31/11 CTE Director and HS Guidance Counselors will compare secondary placement data for CTE concentrators at the end of the 2010-11 school year Increased seconda of CTE concentrate Section C.2 - I IMPLEMENTATION PLAN in 2010-2011.
+Th scheduling at all thre rence and receive training in the new ee campuses will have fewer challeng 1 Goal 2 Sub-Total \$24,567.00 Equipment List to Support Goal 2 Action HOSA OCCHS (\$3,37 1.00) Equipment: Advanced Keri and Co omplete Nursing Manikir ns Steps (Identify program and equipment to be purchased.)
+The list must be specific .
+FCCLA SFHS (\$1,258 (\$598.
+Equipment: Real Care Baby II Add on Baby (2) Sewing Machines (3) T&I must identify sub-clusters.
+T&I Collision Repair (\$ 31,395.00) Equipment: Atlas WB21 Wheel Ba alancer

-Program by School: Equipment: Equipment List to Support Goal 2 Action Steps Collision Repair Frame Rack (\$18,699.00) (Identify program and equipment to be purchased.)
-Carpentry Face Framing Table (\$2,999.00) The list must be specific .
-Cosmetology Foot Spa (\$2,094.00) T&I must identify sub-clusters.
-Health Science Hillrom Bed Package (\$3,695.00) Contexual Acad.
-3-HP Touchsmart tx2z series laptops (\$3,465.00) Agriculture CEV-Plant/Animal Systems Instructional Material (\$4,107.00) Computer Webcams/microphones (\$741.00)
+Ag SFHS and OCCHS (\$2,358.00) (\$1,000.00)